 Program OverviewPrinter Friendly

-The Truck and Coach - Motive Power Technician program combines theoretical knowledge and hands-on experience to prepare you for the truck and coach field, which is one of the economy's largest industries.
+The Truck and Coach - Motive Power Technician program will combine theoretical knowledge and hands-on experience to prepare you for the truck and coach field — one of the economy's largest industries.

-To ensure you are career-ready, Truck and Coach Technician courses emphasize applied mechanics and vehicle dynamics, as well as component design and repair.
-In addition to the traditional trade subject areas, you receive advanced instruction in areas such as HVAC (refrigeration), preventative maintenance and fixed operations management.
-English and general education are also included.
+To ensure you'll be career-ready, Truck and Coach Technician courses will emphasize applied mechanics and vehicle dynamics as well as component design and repair.
+In addition to the traditional trade subject areas, you'll receive advanced instruction in areas such as HVAC (refrigeration), preventative maintenance and fixed operations management.
+English and general education will also be included.
 This combined selection of courses is designed to prepare you to be an employer's candidate of choice.

-Because the program is based on the Truck and Coach Technician apprenticeship curriculum standards, graduates meet the requirements for level 1 and level 2 in-school apprenticeship training.
-You will be able to work in many different areas of the truck and coach industry, including in a repair facility as an apprentice, in administrative/managerial roles and with parts departments/suppliers.
+Because the program is based on the Truck and Coach Technician apprenticeship curriculum standards, you'll meet the requirements for Level 1 and 2 in-school apprenticeship training.
+You'll also be able to work in many different areas of the truck and coach industry, including in a repair facility as an apprentice, in administrative/managerial roles and with parts departments/suppliers.

-- You have access to one of Canada's largest transportation training centres at Centennial College's Ashtonbee Campus.
+- You'll have access to one of Canada's largest transportation training centres at Centennial College's Ashtonbee Campus.

-- You learn about truck and coach technologies in modern facilities with training aids that are relevant to industry expectations and standards.
+- You'll learn about truck and coach technologies in modern facilities with training aids that are relevant to industry expectations and standards.

-- This program combines technical training and college academic courses with both lectures and labs incorporated into your studies.
+- This program will combine technical training and college academic courses, with both lectures and labs incorporated into your studies.